smartheim/core/readme.md

 `ohx-core` is a static https file server for web-uis, and a thin supervisor for software containers (it uses the `docker` or `podman` CLI interface internally) to install, start and manage OHX Addons.
 - It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
+- It provides a REST-like access (GET/POST/PUT/DELETE) to interconnection configurations, rules, scripts, and general configuration.
 - Core also routes *Commands* between Addons and between Addons and the *Rule Engine*.
 - It acts as a notification and log access service